 The Pax clothes steamer has a simple design: Simply fill the water tank (which holds up to 140ml), replace the top and flip the on/off switch.
 The steamer will heat up in 60 seconds or less and will provide around 10 minutes of continuous steam per fill.
 The product has an automatic shut-off if it gets too hot or low on water, and it weighs around 1 pound, making it easy to pack in your suitcase during travel.

-While straightforward, this clothes steamer gets rave reviews from users, who say it works well on clothes and other fabrics, such as drapes and upholstery.
-Reviewers note that it’s easy to use and clean, and the results are impressive for such a small gadget.
+It works well on clothes and other fabrics, such as drapes and upholstery.
+Testers note that it’s easy to use and clean, and the results are impressive for such a small gadget.
 You may need to refill the steamer if you’re doing several garments but since it heats up so quickly, you’ll still be done in no time.

 "If you tilt the steamer too far forward (more than 45 degrees), water will spill out of the spout.
 Is this a reason to boycott the steamer?
 No. But you should know its limits and be cautious when tilting the hot steamer—if the water drips on your body, you’ll likely get burned!"—Stephanie Vermillion, Product Tester

 Want perfectly polished clothes on a tight budget?
-The URPOWER Garment Steamer is a bargain and gets good reviews from users, who say it’s a must-have purchase for any household.
+The URPOWER Garment Steamer is a bargain and works well.

 To use the URPOWER Steamer, simply fill the 130ml reservoir with distilled water, replace the top, and flip the on-off switch.
 The device will warm up within two minutes, and then you’ll get seven to 10 minutes of continuous steam to use on your wrinkled clothes.
 The steamer has an automatic shut-off if it gets too hot or the water is low, and it’s compact enough to bring with you on trips if need be.

 This no-frills clothes steamer is great for small jobs at home or on the road.
-Reviewers say it’s small and lightweight, making it ideal for traveling or quick touch-ups.
-However, several warn not to fill the tank past the max fill line, otherwise, the steamer may spit water on your clothes.
+It’s small and lightweight, making it ideal for traveling or quick touch-ups.
+However, don't fill the tank past the max fill line, otherwise, the steamer may spit water on your clothes.